rstudio-education/arm-workshop-rsc2019/content/days/day2/_index.markdown

 | Session #5, PM  | 05:00-05:30  | More advanced stuff, or Q & A if we are all tired |
 |               |05:30-07:30 | :tropical_drink: `rstudio::conf` reception |

-Slides are available at https://bit.ly/arm-xie.
+Yihui's slides are available at https://bit.ly/arm-xie.